 Synack is subject to the investigatory and enforcement authority of the U.S. Federal Trade Commission.

 Synack is responsible for the processing of personal data it receives, under the Privacy Shield Framework, and subsequently transfers to a third party acting as an agent on its behalf.
-Synack complies with the Privacy Shield Principles for all onward transfers of personal data from the EU Synack may be liable for the appropriate transfer of personal information to third parties.
+Synack complies with the Privacy Shield Principles for all onward transfers of personal data from the EU or Switzerland.
+Synack may be liable for the appropriate transfer of personal information to third parties.